jooy2/vitepress-sidebar/docs/en/guide/options.md

 [glob](<https://en.wikipedia.org/wiki/Glob_(programming)>) Exclude files or folders based on an array of file pattern strings.

-For example, the value might look like this: `['abc/', 'def.md', 'ghi/file-**']` This would exclude the `abc` directory and subdirectories in all paths, the `def.md` file, and files starting with `file-` in the `ghi` path, respectively, and these files and folders would be excluded from the menu.
+For example, the value might look like this: `['abc/', 'def.md', 'file-**']` This would exclude the `abc` directory and its subdirectories, the `def.md` file, and every file whose name starts with `file-`, wherever any of them is found.

 Each pattern is matched against every folder that is scanned, so a pattern that describes a path from the document root, such as `abc/def/**`, does not match anything.
 Use the [`srcExclude`](#vitepress-srcexclude) of VitePress for such a path.